 Tony, Steve and I fit right into that scene as teens – a special event where you could slip between bright, colored lights at night, or hide in the shadows of the beach, where I got arrested for smoking pot at 15 years old.
 Having my parents pick me up at the police station that night was a serious low light of my teen years.

 In the distance, I could see the Coast Guard Station.
-I have semi-fond memories of cleaning out the boat house with a fire hose via court order (maybe from the Mardi Gras incident, or maybe when I stole my parent’s a car and wrecked it… one of those times.
+I have semi-fond memories of cleaning out the boat house with a fire hose via court order (maybe resulting from the Mardi Gras incident, or maybe from when I stole my parent’s a car and wrecked it… one of those times.
 I polished fire trucks too – not as fun).

 From there, I rode my bike past my now deceased grandparent’s tiny house in Painesville Township Park – a small village along Lake Erie where many poor families from West Virginia migrated to in order to secure steady work at the nearby (disgusting) chemical plants.
 I hadn’t seen the house in at least 20 years and it looks exactly the same, except for the young family outside working in the lawn.

 I then rode through the Park itself.
-It’s a very old, but well maintained chain of baseball fields.
+It’s a very old, but well-maintained chain of baseball fields.
 It was bustling with vibrant young and happy families playing and watching baseball games.
 It seemed so much more upscale than what I remembered.
 But, what I was really looking for was the Community Center where my parents met.

 It’s still there.
 Completely refurbished in every stretch of the word.
 Giant air conditioning units declared a new day and age, but, it still triggered the memory… the story described many times over the years by my mother.
-A Friday night when her friends went to the popular dance night there:
+A Friday night when she and her friends went to the popular dance night there:

 “This young, handsome guy leaning against the pinball machine doing his best James Dean impersonation…”

 Yep, that’d be my future father.
 I’d like to say that I was conceived shortly thereafter, But I have an older brother that would probably take offense to that.
 I’d also like to say that that was the beginning of a beautiful love story.
-We had a ton of terrific family memories, but, there was also lot of anxiety in the family – as there was in everyone’s family that I grew up around.
+We had a ton of terrific family memories, but, there was also lot of anxiety in the family – as there was in everyone’s family that I grew up with.

 But, today, all I remembered were the good times.
 And there were plenty of them that I’d mostly forgotten.
 Shame on me to discredit my good fortune of knowing so many good people and having such a rich (in experience) childhood.
 Most everyone I’ve met in my adult life doesn’t have the repertoire of experiences that I had growing up.

-I did a lot more riding and relived more memories from there.
+I did a lot more bike riding and relived more memories from there.
 But, this is what left the most impact on me.

 I spent my entire life trying to distance myself from my home town.
 I chose to blame it for my life time battle with anxiety.
 It’s true that it originated there, but that doesn’t mean that it was the cause.
 And staying in that frame of mind is a victim mentality.